Pasithea Therapeutics Chairman - GuruFocus.com

-Event theme, “MS: Going Viral” touches on the role of viruses in MS, particularly Epstein-Barr, a topic related to Company’s PAS-002 drug discovery program
+– Prof. Steinman’s groundbreaking research linking Epstein-Barr virus to multiple sclerosis named a runner-up for the 2022 Science Magazine Breakthrough of the Year –

-PALO ALTO, Calif. and MIAMI, Feb.
-23, 2023 (GLOBE NEWSWIRE) -- Pasithea Therapeutics Corp. ( KTTA) (“Pasithea” or the “Company”), a biotechnology company focused on the discovery, research, and development of innovative treatments for Central Nervous System (CNS) disorders, today announced that Lawrence Steinman, Pasithea’s Chairman and National Academy of Sciences Professor, will deliver the Dr. Kenneth P. Johnson lecture at the Americas Committee for Treatment and Research in Multiple Sclerosis (ACTRIMS) on February 23 in San Diego, California.
+PALO ALTO, Calif. and MIAMI, Fla., March 02, 2023 (GLOBE NEWSWIRE) -- Pasithea Therapeutics Corp. ( KTTA) (“Pasithea” or the “Company”), a biotechnology company focused on the discovery, research, and development of innovative treatments for Central Nervous System (CNS) disorders, today announced that Prof. Lawrence Steinman, Pasithea’s Chairman and National Academy of Sciences Professor, will deliver the keynote address at the American Association for the Advancement of Science (AAAS) Annual Meeting, on March 4 from 11:30am-12:30pm ET, in Washington DC.

-The ACTRIMS Forum is a translational science meeting focusing on scientific discoveries made in multiple sclerosis (MS) to advance the understanding of research and clinical care of patients with MS. The lecture allows attendees an opportunity to hear from a prestigious researcher selected for their contributions to multiple sclerosis.
-Prof. Steinman’s research on the link between Epstein-Barr virus and multiple sclerosis was a runner-up for Science Magazine’s 2022 Breakthrough of the Year.
+AAAS is the world's largest general scientific society, with over 120,000 members, and is the publisher of the scientific journal Science.
+Prof. Steinman's research on the link between the Epstein-Barr virus and multiple sclerosis (MS) was a runner-up for the 2022 Science Magazine Breakthrough of the Year.

+“I’m honored to be asked to address such an important assembly of scientists and to share insight on this critical work with peers,” commented Dr. Steinman.
+“Recognition of the work by Science is thrilling because of the attention it brings to our effort to fight MS.”

 About PAS-002